Chess-Hacker/Chess-Hacker.github.io/content/posts/download/index.md

 title: 'Download Client'
 ---
 # Download ChessHacker
 We're happy to see you want to try ChessHacker!
-To get started, simply download the client here [ZIP](https://github.com/Chess-Hacker/Chess-Hacker.github.io/releases/tag/v0.3.0-beta).
+To get started, simply get the client here [DOWNLOAD](https://github.com/Chess-Hacker/Chess-Hacker.github.io/releases/tag/v0.3.0-beta).
 You don't need to complete any sign-ups or make any payments, simply click on the Demo button and start playing.
 You can run the demo as many times as you want!

 ![Drag Racing](client.png)